Dogs No Dogs

 The Arch Rock Nature

 Trail is an easy route through the boulder fields found in the White Tank area.

 The trail is narrow and usually congested, so it's not great for running, especially due to the trail's short length.

-The trail leaves the campground and proceeds straight ahead along a sandy trail that has large rocks for the kids to explore off on the left.
-The trail breaks off to the right, and you'll find placards that provide information regarding what is happening geologically.
+The trail heads down a sandy trail and moves between desert plants and large rock formations.
+The loop part of the trail has placards signs that provide information regarding what is happening geologically.
 It moves through a boulder field and cuts around to the right where the arch that the trail is named for comes into view.
 You can scramble up some rocks and get an up close view of the arch.
 It's a great area to explore and take photos.
 Leaving the arch, the trail winds through more boulders until it winds back on itself and leads back to the trailhead.
-There are stunning views of the surrounding area, wildflowers in the spring, and plenty of cacti to explore.
+There are stunning views of the surrounding area, and plenty of cacti to explore.
 For the kids, there are plenty of boulders to scramble up and explore.

-As always in Joshua Tree, be careful where you run and stick your hands, as rattlesnakes and scorpions might be hiding from the sun in shaded areas amongst the boulders.
+As always in Joshua Tree, be careful where you place your hands, as rattlesnakes and scorpions might be hiding from the sun in shaded areas amongst the boulders.
 Make sure to stay on-trail as it is easy to get lost once off-trail.

 There are several varieties of wildflowers and cacti along the trail.

 Shared By: David Hitchcock